Pratik-7i/VIPER/README.md

 Different design architectural patterns form an essential part of making the core of your app strong.
 How we shape our buildings is what later dictates how we live and grow, in a similar fashion it is how you architect your app that defines how you will handle the growth of the app.

-In MVC, all the logic is put into view controller — in that cas following things gets hardere:
+In MVC, all the logic is put into view controller — in that case following things get harder:

 - Testability (Better distribution, better testability)
 - Maintainability